sbb-design-systems/lyne-components/src/components/sbb-breadcrumb-group/readme.md

 The `sbb-breadcrumb-group` component is a container for one or more `sbb-breadcrumb`, which are meant to represent the hierarchy of visited pages before arriving to the current one.

-If the with of all the nested breadcrumbs exceeds the container width, only the first and the last breadcrumb are displayed, and a new one with the ellipsis symbol appears between them.
+If the width of all the nested breadcrumbs exceeds the container width, only the first and the last breadcrumb are displayed, and a new one with the ellipsis symbol appears between them.
 Clicking on this breadcrumb will make it disappear and will restore the full list (the action is not reversible).

 ## Usage

-Breadcrumb group with home icon as first item:
+`sbb-breadcrumb-group` with home icon as first `sbb-breadcrumb`:

 ```html
 <sbb-breadcrumb-group>